kbredies/gratopy/docker/readme.md

 are using the image to start a local Jupyter server which you interact with from your host machine).

+It is possible that, in order to allow the container to use your host machine's X server, you additionally have to run `xhost +local:docker` and/or make your `~/.Xauthority` file available within the container by adding `-v $HOME/.Xauthority:/root/.Xauthority` to the suggested `docker run` calls.

 #### NVIDIA GPUs

 For NVIDIA GPUs, make sure to have the `nvidia-container-runtime` package